pluto0x0/hexo-blog/source/_posts/reinforcement-learning-lecture-15.md

 Q\left(s_{t}, a_{t}\right) \leftarrow Q\left(s_{t}, a_{t}\right)+\alpha\left(r_{t}+\gamma Q\left(s_{t}+1, a_{t}+1\right)-Q\left(s_{t}, a_{t}\right)\right)
 $$

-Notice that SARSA is not applicable for deterministic policy, because it requires a non-zero probability distribution over **all** st0ate-action pairs ($\forall (s,a) \in S\times A$), but the only possible action for a certain state is determined by the policy.
+Notice that SARSA is not applicable for deterministic policy, because it requires a non-zero probability distribution over **all** st0ate-action pairs ( $\forall (s,a) \in S\times A$ ), but the only possible action for a certain state is determined by the policy.

-### SARSA with $\epsilon$-greedy policy
+### SARSA with $\epsilon$ -greedy policy

 How are the $s, a$ data pairs picked in SARSA?

-At each time step t, with probability $\epsilon$, choose a from the action space uniformly at random. otherwise, $a_t = \argmax_a Q(s_t, a)$
+At each time step t, with probability $\epsilon$ , choose a from the action space uniformly at random. otherwise, $a_t = \argmax_a Q(s_t, a)$

-> When sampling s-a-r-s-a tuple along the trajectory, the first action in the tuple is actually generated with last version of $Q$, so we can say SARSA is not 100% "on policy".
+> When sampling s-a-r-s-a tuple along the trajectory, the first action in the tuple is actually generated with last version of $Q$ , so we can say SARSA is not 100% "on policy".
 {: .prompt-info }

 ### Does SARSA converge to optimal policy?